JFerrix/Panta-Rhei-Hristov/CONTRIBUTING.md

 ###### _(Note that this has been largely borrowed from Delta-V. In the future, we will replace most of these examples with examples based on our native developments.
 For now, this is a placeholder. - M3739)_

-Generally we follow [upstream's PR guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html) for code quality and such.
+Generally we follow [Wizden's PR guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html) for code quality and such.

 Importantly do not make webedits, copied verbatim from above:
 > Do not use GitHub's web editor to create PRs.
 PRs submitted through the web editor may be closed without review.